The best noise cancelling headphones we've ever heard

 - 3.5mm headphone output

-I’ll get straight to it: the Sony WH-1000XM3 are without doubt the best noise-cancelling headphones that money can buy.
+I’ll get straight to it: the Sony WH-1000XM3 are – currently – the finest noise-cancelling headphones money can buy.

-2017’s Sony WH-1000XM2 were already excellent – and award-winners – but this third iteration benefits from small adjustments in a huge number of areas.
-It’s a series of minor gains, all of which add up to a significant upgrade.
+The WH-1000XM2 were already excellent, but this third iteration benefits from a series of minor gains in a huge number of areas, all of which add up to a significant upgrade.

-The Sony WH-1000XM3 are clearly descended from the 1000XM2 and the 1000X before them; the overall shape and look are the same.
+The overall shape and look of the Sony WH-1000XM3 clearly mirror the 1000XM2 and the 1000X before them.
 Any why not?
 The original was an elegant yet ergonomic design that looked and felt good.
 But there are a multitude of tweaks that you’ll miss at a glance.

-The black version is a little darker (less grey) while the ‘Champagne Gold’ of the 1000XM2 is now ‘Platinum Silver’.
-The delicate Sony branding and the trim around the noise cancelling (NC) microphones have been coloured in, too.
-The black version has bronze accents – tasteful – while the silver version is appropriately a little more bling-bling with brass highlights.
+The black version is a little darker, while the ‘Champagne Gold’ of the 1000XM2 is now referred to as ‘Platinum Silver’.
+The Sony branding and the trim around the noise cancelling (NC) microphones have been coloured in, with the black version getting tasteful bronze accents, while the silver version is more bling-bling with brass highlights.

-There is also a more subtle profile.
+They also have a more subtle profile.
 The headband bends more acutely and fits closer to the head.
-That’s to reduce the what Sony calls ‘the Mickey Mouse effect’, where the gap between head and headband makes you look a little silly.
+That’s to reduce the what Sony calls ‘the Mickey Mouse effect’, where the gap between head and headband makes you look like you have giant, protruding ears.

-The Sony WH-1000XM3 are more comfortable than their predecessors, and they stay that way for longer.
+The Sony WH-1000XM3 are more comfortable to wear than their predecessors, too.
 I took them onto a two-hour flight and didn’t once feel the need to remove them.
 At one point I even fell asleep wearing them; the last time that happened, I was wearing the Bose QuietComfort 35 II.

 This improved comfort comes from adjustments to padding and weight.
-The padding is thicker and the overall earcup footprint has had a 20% increase.
+The padding is thicker and the overall earcup footprint has been increased by 20% increase.
 The space for your ears is larger and deeper.
 The circumaural or ‘over-ear’ status of these headphones is unquestionable.

-The weight of the headphones have dropped from 275g to 255g.
-A reduction in 20g might not sound like a lot, but the difference is noticeable if you hold up both old and new versions.
+The weight has been shaved from 275g to 255g.
+That may not sound a lot, but the difference is palpable if you hold up both old and new versions.
 Give it a few hours and your neck will thank you.
-This takes Sony further from the B&W PX (335g) and much closer to the Bose QuietComfort 35 II (234g).
+This takes Sony further away from the B&W PX (335g) towards the Bose QuietComfort 35 II (234g).

 Related: Best headphones